mxsjoberg/michaelsjoberg.com/public/posts/building-an-alternative-to-yahoo-finance.md

 ##### Introducing Terminal

-[Terminal](https://terminal.frozenfork.com) is my most recent attempt at this problem.
+My project: [Terminal](https://terminal.frozenfork.com) is my most recent attempt at this problem.
 It started as a solution to view financial data on desktop (not in browser, like a terminal), using data provided by IEX Cloud (mainly US-listed companies), and basically added features and additional data when needed (such as non-US companies via an unofficial Yahoo Finance API).
 I started to use an early version of this desktop-application for almost all data needs (only went to Yahoo Finance occasionally, and for data not yet implemented).
 It was initially designed to provide me with the data I usually want in a single view (no clicking around), but later transformed into providing any (available) data I currently want in views (based on customizable templates).

 The current state (as of July 5, 2022):